bambielli/bambielli.github.io/_til/2017-10-22-information-gain.md

 Gain('Late at Work') = 0.12808527889139454
 ```

-The Weather attribute clearly tells us the most about our `Will I Go Running` random variable.
+The Weather attribute tells us the most about our `Will I Go Running` random variable, since its information gain is the highest of the 3 available attributes.

 If we were to construct a decision tree for classifying new instances of this random variable, **we would want to place the Weather attribute at the top of the tree** since it contains the most information about the inevitable result of the variable.

 [ig]: https://github.com/bambielli/InformationGain